 Then, it’s time for you to select a piece of reliable partition manager.
 Among the similar software, MiniTool Partition Wizard is really a good choice.

 How to Set System Partition Active

-Since your computer can’t boot normally this time, you need to use MiniTool Partition Wizard Bootable CD Free Edition which allows you to boot computer without Windows OS.
-After you enter the main interface of this software, you are able to set the wrong active partition as inactive and mark the system partition as active.
-In addition, this software supports Window XP/Vista/7/8/8.1/10 32-bit and 64-bit, which can satisfy most users’ need.
+Since your computer can’t boot normally this time, you need to use MiniTool Partition Wizard Bootable Edition which allows you to boot computer without Windows OS.
+In fact, you can get the corresponding Bootable Edition after registering MiniTool Partition Wizard.
+When you enter the main interface of this software, you are able to set the wrong active partition as inactive and mark the system partition as active.

 Tip: "Set Active" and "Set Inactive", two functions of MiniTool Partition Wizard, are only available for the primary partitions in the hard disk with MBR mode partitions.

-Step 1.
-Connect the bootable device with your computer, and boot computer into BIOS.
-Then, set the computer to boot from the bootable device, press "F10" to save the change and exit BIOS to enter the next step.
+Step 1: Connect the USB drive to your computer, and boot computer into BIOS.
+Then, set the computer to boot from the USB drive, press "F10" to save the change and exit BIOS to enter the next step.

 Then, you should close your computer, boot it into BIOS once again and set the computer to boot from the right system disk.
 If there are no other issues, your computer will boot successfully.

 With these four simple steps, you are allowed to set the system partition as active to guarantee the normal boot of your computer.